So you want to be an Electrical Engineering Technician?

 Once you are employed, there are various Level 3 Diplomas you can study for and you may also take an award in inspection and testing of electrical equipment/installations, and the 17th Edition IET Wiring Regulations.
 In addition to formal qualifications, you should, as with most similar technical jobs, be good at problem solving and have a keen interest in how things work.

 Starting salaries for qualified technicians are approximately £18,000 and £24,000 per year, while more experienced technicians can earn £25,000 to £35,000 per year (these figures are a guideline only).

 A 40-hour week is not uncommon, frequently including shiftwork and overtime plus an on-call requirement.

-One thing is certain though: due to our continuing reliance on electrical/electronic devices and equipment, qualified and highly competent Electrical engineering technicians and much sought after, so it’s a great career choice with good prospects.
-There are lots of jobs in this field on Fish4jobs as well, so make sure you have a look on our site after reading this!
+One thing is certain though: due to our continuing reliance on electronic devices and equipment, qualified and highly competent Electrical Engineering Technicians will continue to be highly sought, so it’s a great career choice with good prospects.
+There are lots of jobs in this field on Fish4jobs as well, so make sure to check them out!